CAF 4.0 COMPLIANCE

 Beyond regulated sectors, CAF 4.0 is increasingly recognised and adopted as a best-practice benchmark for managing cyber resilience.

-Typical Steps to Meet CAF 4.0 Expectations
+TYPICAL STEPS TO Meet CAF 4.0 Expectations

 1. Assess resilience against realistic ransomware scenarios